 API keys are for projects, authentication is for users

-Google Cloud Endpoints handles both API keys and authentication schemes (such as Firebase or Auth0).
+Cloud Endpoints handles both API keys and authentication schemes, such as Firebase or Auth0.
 The main distinction between these two is:

-API keys identify the calling project — the app or site — making the call to an API
+API keys identify the calling project — the application or site — making the call to an API.

-Auth tokens identify a user — the person — that is using the app or site
+Authentication tokens identify a user — the person — that is using the app or site.

 API keys provide project authorization

-To decide which scheme is most appropriate, it is important to understand what API keys and authentication can provide.
+To decide which scheme is most appropriate, it's important to understand what API keys and authentication can provide.

 API keys provide

-Project Identification — Identify the app or the project that's making a call to this API
+Project identification — Identify the application or the project that's making a call to this API

-Project Authorization — Check whether the calling app has been granted access to call the API and has enabled the API in their project
+Project authorization — Check whether the calling application has been granted access to call the API and has enabled the API in their project

-API keys are not as secure as auth tokens (see Security of API Keys), but they identify the app or project that's calling an API.
-They are generated on the project making the call, and their use can be restricted to a specific environment such as an IP address range, or a specific Android or iOS app.By identifying the calling project, API keys enable usage information to be associated with that project, and they allow the Extensible Service Proxy (ESP) to reject calls from projects that haven't been granted access or enabled the API.
+API keys aren't as secure as authentication tokens (see Security of API keys), but they identify the application or project that's calling an API.
+They are generated on the project making the call, and you can restrict their use to an environment such as an IP address range, or an Android or iOS app.By identifying the calling project, you can use API keys to associate usage information with that project.
+API keys allow the Extensible Service Proxy (ESP) to reject calls from projects that haven't been granted access or enabled in the API.

 Authentication of users

 Authentication schemes provide a secure way of identifying the calling user.
-Cloud Endpoints also checks the auth token to verify that it has permission to call an API.
-Based on that authentication, the API server will decide on authorizing a request.
+Endpoints also checks the authentication token to verify that it has permission to call an API.
+Based on that authentication, the API server decides on authorizing a request.

-While API keys identify the calling project, they do not identify the calling user.
-For instance, if you have created an app that is calling an API, an API key would identify the app that is making the call, but not the identity of the person who is using the app.
+While API keys identify the calling project, they don't identify the calling user.
+For instance, if you have created an application that is calling an API, an API key can identify the application that is making the call, but not the identity of the person who is using the application.